underthreaded/dvlg/README.md

 ```
 > This is a plain untagged note
 tag> this is a tagged note
-tag1/tag2> this is a multi tag note
+tag1/tag2> tags can have a path to allow you to categorise notes in a hierarchy
 ```

 ### Multiline notes